Leica (screw mount / Barnack)

 Copies of the screw mount Leica were manufactured all over the world.
 Copying began just two years after the introduction of the Leica II when, in 1934, the FED factory in Ukraine, USSR began mass production of the FED-1.
 (See the Zarya article for that story).

-Leica IIIa with a 5cm f/3.5 Elmar
+Leica IIIa with a 5cm f/3.5 Elmar This lens folds extra flat.

 Compatible lenses from other manufacturers

-Canon made rangefinder cameras and lenses with the LTM mount well into the 1960s.
-Nikon rangefinder cameras (1950s) did not use the LTM lens mount, but the company made LTM Nikkor lenses that were supplied with Leica-copy cameras made by Nicca.
-LTM lenses were also made by Chiyoda Kogaku (later renamed Minolta), Tokyo Kogaku, Fujinon, and more.
+Canon made LTM rangefinder cameras and lenses into the 1960s.
+Nikon’s rangefinder cameras did not use the LTM mount, but the company made LTM Nikkor lenses that were supplied with Nicca cameras.

-Leica IIIa with a 50mm f/1.8 Canon lens.
+Leica IIIa with a 50mm f/1.8 Canon lens

 Camera feel and ergonomics